wa-hab/portfolio/src/posts/understanding-workers.md

 This initially started as a single blog post for creating a rate limiter with Cloudflare workers.
 It got a bit long, so I split it into 3 parts.
 Part 1 explains what a worker is, Part 2 explains what a Durable Object is, and in Part 3 we create an IP-based rate limiter.
 ### What is a worker?

 What a worker is, can be looked at in two ways.
-The first is how you write a worker, the syntax, the quirks.
-The second is how it is executed, how is it different from a regular server?
-Let's look at the latter first:
+The first is how it is executed, how is it different from a regular server?
+The second is how you write a worker, the syntax, the quirks.
+Let's look at them in order.

 #### Execution of a worker:
 We'll assume a baseline of knowing how a server works.
 A machine, running a persistent process, to which requests are made and responses are returned.

 A worker is a server in a similar fashion, but instead of it being a single, big machine that serves all users, a worker is deployed on the Cloudflare platform in hundreds of small servers.
+The cloudflare servers themselves are quite enormous of course, but our worker instances are small, isolated instances on those beefy servers.
 If there are no requests, there are no active workers.
 In this manner, a worker is deployed is part of the **serverless** paradigm - there is no single persistent server.
-When a request comes in, a worker **instance** is created, that worker handles that request, and shuts down.
-If another request comes in before that worker is shut down, the same worker could be reused to serve that request.
-It is a bit like this:
+When a request comes in, a worker **instance** is created, the worker handles that request and shuts down.
+If another request comes in before the worker is shut down, the same worker could be reused to serve that request.

 A traditional server, either a single beefy server or a finite, controlled cluster of servers:

 ![trad servers](/trad-servers.png)

-A Cloudflare Worker:
+A Cloudflare Worker, scales to workload, geographically distributed:

 ![workers](/workers.png)